ammrat13/gba-cross-lib-doc/src/libmem/README.md

 This library provides the necessary memory functions for the compiler to work.
 Even though we compile with `-ffreestanding`, GCC is allowed to assume the existence of some basic functions.
-The same goes for Clang, though only GCC is supported right now.
+A similar thing is true for Clang, though only GCC is supported right now.

 See [GCC's Manual § 2](http://gcc.gnu.org/onlinedocs/gcc/Standards.html):
 > Most of the compiler support routines used by GCC are present in libgcc, but